 We recommend vaccination against Covid infection for those who are eligible.
 The administration of this vaccination is coordinated by BCUHB.
 Please do not contact the surgery about arranging this vaccination, but visit the BCUHB website here for more information: https://bcuhb.nhs.wales/covid-19/covid-19-vaccinations/ *please also visit our dedicated Coronavirus information page here for information about Covid-19 vaccination*

 All individuals that have previously had chickenpox remain at risk of developing shingles at some point in their lifetime.
 However, it is known that occasional exposure to children with chickenpox can significantly delay or prevent shingles in adults.
 This is because exposure to the virus gives the immune system a ‘boost’ which helps it to keep the dormant virus under suppression.
 In 2013 Wales introduced a shingles vaccine for older people.
 This has been rolled out in phases and from April 2019 everyone aged 70 to 79 is eligible.
 Individuals become eligible on their 70th birthday and remain eligible until their 80th birthday.
+Please click here to read about changes from Sept 2023.
 Please contact the surgery to make an appointment to arrange your vaccination.

 Everyone should be protected by being immunised against this disease.
 A Tetanus vaccination is usually recommended for anyone who has not been vaccinated before, has not been fully vaccinated (in the UK this means five doses of Tetanus vaccine) or is travelling to a country with limited medical facilities, and whose last dose of the Tetanus vaccine was more than 10 years ago.
 Please contact our practice nurses if you need clarification about whether you are fully immunised.